StylishThemes/GitHub-Dark/.github/CONTRIBUTING.md

 ## How to Report Style issues

 ### I don't know CSS
-If you don't know CSS very well and have found a missing style, please include as much as possible of following information when opening an issue:
+If you don't know CSS very well and have found a missing style, please include as much as possible of the following information when opening an issue:

 * Screenshot of the problem; include the element(s) in the console if at all possible
   * To select an element, target it with your mouse then right-click and choose "Inspect Element"